aretius/Artificial-Intelligence/README.md

 # Project 2

 Isolation Board Game Playing AI<br>
 An AI bot that plays the game of Isolation by itself.
-The large state space needed to explore in such a game has been explored and strategies to shorten and reduce it such as alpha beta pruning have been used.
-The agent is built on the logic of minimax algorithm with various custom heuristics implemented and tested to improve further efficiency and reduce Horizon effect.
+The large state space needed to explore in such a game has been explored and strategies to shorten and reduce it such as -- Alpha Beta Pruning have been used.
+The agent is built on the logic of minimax algorithm with various custom heuristics implemented and tested to improve further efficiency and reduce the Horizon effect.

 # Project 3